Skip to content

 How we evaluate

-Metric: session-level Recall@k.
-For each question, retrieve top-k memories, collect the set of session_ids they carry in metadata, and check whether that set intersects the question's answer_session_ids.
-A question is "correct" iff recall_any@k == 1.0.
-We report R@1 / R@3 / R@5 / R@10 and NDCG@k.
+1. Retrieval Recall@k — isolates the memory layer.
+For each question, retrieve top-k memories, collect the session_ids they carry, and check whether that set intersects the question's answer_session_ids.
+A question is "correct" iff recall_any@k == 1.0; we report R@1 / R@3 / R@5 / R@10 and NDCG@k.
 No LLM at scoring time.
+This is exactly the signal LongMemEval's ground truth (answer_session_ids) encodes, and it is apples-to-apples with MemPalace's published R@k.

 Hebb Mind on LongMemEval